BESC is planning a new portal for IP data. Please check back here for new functionality and information.

 As new inventions are disclosed from BioEnergy Science Center (BESC) researchers, we will post information about the inventions on this webpage.
-Use the search engine below to match your technology needs with BESC disclosures or view all technologies in a particular category by clicking on the category below.
+Use the table below to match your technology needs with BESC disclosures or view all technologies in a particular category by clicking on the category below.

 Click on each title to view more information.